source from YoutubeAuthor: Charlotte Bronte

 Audiobook length: 31 min

-Chapter 3Concepts of Feminism of Jane Eyre The Power of Positive Thinking
+Chapter 3Concepts of Feminism of Jane Eyre The Immortal Life of Henrietta Lacks

 Charlotte Bronte was a critical realist author in 19th-Century England.
 Born into a village pastor’s family in England in 1816, she and her two younger sisters, Emily Bronte and Anne Bronte, were all authors at the time.
 All of them made their contributions to British literature.
 Under the pseudonym Currer Bell, Charlotte published Jane Eyre in 1847, which made waves throughout literary circles and secured her worldwide recognition.
 Her life oeuvre includes a total of four novels, the other three being Shirley, Villette and The Professor.